Understanding Deliverability Metrics

 These metrics will show you general problems with your email program and list, and fixing them will be the first step towards better deliverability:

-Bounce rate: it's the opposite of delivery rate.
-This is the percentage of email messages that failed to get delivered for any reason.
+It’s the opposite of delivery rate.
+This is the percentage of email messages that failed to be delivered for any reason.

-Open rate: calculated by dividing the number of emails opened by the recipients by the number of emails delivered.
-This metric is actually less accurate than you may think, because an email is not registered as opened if a recipient opens it in a plain text format or does not load the images.
+Ccalculated by dividing the number of emails opened by the recipients by the number of emails delivered.
+This metric is actually less accurate than you may think because an email is not registered as opened if a recipient opens it in a plain text format or does not load the images.

-Click-to-open rate: calculated by dividing clicks by the volume of emails opened.
-This is the more accurate metric that demonstrates the recipient's engagement and interest into your email content and offer.
+calculated by dividing clicks by the volume of emails opened.
+This is the more accurate metric that demonstrates the recipient’s engagement and interest in your email content and offers.

 #2.
 Metrics that Give You Insight.

 Moving forward, let’s consider the “Insight” metrics.
 They provide a deeper analysis of your email program and give you more sophisticated insights into your email deliverability.

 Some of these metrics precise the “Visibility” metrics, while others can help you uncover the reasons behind email performance issues.

 Hard bounced are messages that are rejected due to permanent issues with the recipient’s mailbox (e.g., invalid email address or domain).